lngx/platform-identifier/README.md

 ### False positives

-Libraries like this one deeply depend on the [User-Agent](https://en.wikipedia.org/wiki/User_agent) content to get the data.
+Libraries like this one deeply depend on the _[user agent](https://en.wikipedia.org/wiki/User_agent)_ content to get the data.
 There's nothing to do when the user "hacks" this information in its browser - when using a plugin that changes it in order to emulate another platform, for instance.

+Although, if you are sure that the library is returning an weird result and apparently there is no hack to mask the browser's _user agent_ information, please feel free to [file an issue](issues/) in this repository with all the available information of your scenario, so we can check if it is a bug (no one is perfect!).

-# Issues
+## Issues

 If you want to contribute reporting issues that you have found when using the library, it will be appreciated.

-# License
+## License

 This library and its code is licensed under the [MIT License](LICENSE).